PnPie/C-advanced-oline-Gomoku/README.md

 Gomoku is an abstract strategy board game, also called Five in a Row.
 Here our advanced Gomoku allows to have more than 2 players, and we can also define the size of board and even the number of stones required to win.

 ## To use
-Use Makefile to compile and generate two executable programs **serveur** and **client** in folder *bin*:
+Use Makefile to compile and generate two executable programs **server** and **client** in folder *bin*:
 `make`

-Launch the serveur program with a indicated port:
+Launch server program with an indicated port:
-`./serveur 8000`
+`./server 8000`

-Launch the client program with address and port of the server, here for example we connect to it locally:
+Launch client program with the address and the port of server (ex. to connect to it locally):
 `./client 127.0.0.1 8000`

-Then it will ask you for a password to identify whether you are an administrator or a client player.
+Then you will be asked for a password to identify whether you are an *administrator* or a *client player*.

+-*administrator*: define the rule of this match.
+*number of clients
+*size of board
-The administrator can define the rule of this match, including the number of client, the size of board, and the number of stones in a row to win.
+*number of stones in a row to win

-Then the client can connect to the server to play.
+-*client*: connect to the server to play.